enze-chen/cme100-python/intro.md

 ```

 This Jupyter Book contains a series of Python exercises aimed at introducing you to scientific computing in the context of [CME 100: Vector Calculus for Engineers](https://explorecourses.stanford.edu/search?q=cme100+vector) at [Stanford University](https://www.stanford.edu/).
-The exercises are adapted from the MATLAB Workbook by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering, and created by [Enze Chen](https://mse.stanford.edu/people/enze-chen).
+The exercises are adapted from the MATLAB Workbook by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering, and created by [Enze Chen](https://mse.stanford.edu/people/enze-chen), Lecturer in Materials Science and Engineering.
 We hope students will find these exercises useful in their studies!